akka/akka-grpc/docs/src/main/paradox/client/details.md

 Beyond status codes you can also use the [Rich error model](https://www.grpc.io/docs/guides/error/#richer-error-model).
 Currently there is no native support for this concept in akka-grpc.
 However you can use the following manual approach.

-Please follow the [server section](../server/details.md) how to add the necessary dependency.
+Please follow the @ref[server section](../server/details.md) how to add the necessary dependency.

 Extract the `StatusRuntimeException` and parse the Rich error model to access `code`, `message` and `details`.